owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 Music theory is a huge area with lots of rules and exceptions.
 Trying to include all those rules in our initial attempts at a music generator would not be productive.
-Let us instead define the model for our program by picking a subset of the constructs and rules from music theory, and incrementally expand that model to meet our needs.
+Let's instead define the model for our program by picking a subset of the constructs and rules from music theory, and incrementally expand that model to meet our needs.